CBell045/Resume/docs/index.md

 ### Django Developer
 `April 2022 - May 2022 ` __Annaniks__ | Gyumri, Armenia
-- Learned Python's Django Framework and created CRUD API endpoints
+- In 4 weeks, learned the basics of Django
-- Backend web development using Django
+- Used the Django Framework to create CRUD API endpoints
 - Developed foreign communication and business skills

 ### Data Analyst